evelyn9191/prague_transportation_app/README.md

 Provider of the open traffic data: <a href="https://pid.cz/">PID</a>.

 ## Compatibility
-Compatible with Python 3.7.
+Compatible with Python 3.7 (due to pypiwin32 library).
 Tested on Windows 10.

 ## Version
 This is version 0.0.1.
 Development is ongoing.